 CM reduces women’s knowledge of HIV/AIDS through its impact on educational attainment

-While Poverty is the main cause of child marriage, girls who are married early and do not have secondary education are more likely to be trapped in poverty for the rest of their life.
-They will not be able to be economically independent or to contribute to the family income.
-Girls who are married in childhood have very less access to economic opportunities.
+While Poverty is the main cause of child marriage, girls who are married early and do not have a secondary education find it hard to come out of the poverty cycle.
+Consequently, they will not be able to be economically independent or to contribute to the family income.
+Girls who had early marriage get very little access to economic opportunities.
 They also have less or no decision making power on family planning.
-The cycle of poverty keeps repeating where child marriage is prevalent.
+This is how the cycle of poverty keeps repeating where child marriage is prevalent.

 Parents often marry their girls young to protect them from violence.
 But sadly Child marriage is a form of violence and girls who marry young are highly vulnerable to physical, sexual and psychological violence.

 Childhood marriage ends a girl’s access to formal education.
-Countries with high rate of child marriage have lower rate of quality and inclusive education of their population.
-Education is the main precursor of social and economic development of any societies.
-By depriving the girls from education has a negative impact on development
+Countries with a high rate of child marriage have a lower rate of quality and inclusive education of their population.
+Education is the main precursor of the social and economic development of any society.
+Therefore, the girl’s access to education has a negative impact on the development of the country.

-The Cause of Child marriage could vary from one community to another.
-The elimination of child marriage should also address the root causes relevant to the context.
-This issue can not be solved in isolation and is related to several other Sustainable Development Goals, like elimination of Poverty, hunger and enhancement of inclusive and quality education,gender equality and economic security.
+The causes of child marriage vary from one community to another.
+Thus the elimination of child marriage should also address the root causes relevant to the context of any specific community.
+This issue can not be solved in isolation and is related to several other Sustainable Development Goals, like the elimination of poverty, hunger, and enhancement of inclusive and quality education, gender equality, and economic security.

-While educating the girls and elimination of poverty are considered to be the two most important steps to prevent child marriage, actual elimination of this harmful practice requires the involvement of Government, Community and religious leaders, and implementation of Policies and laws.
+While educating the girls and elimination of poverty are the two most important steps to prevent child marriage, the actual elimination of this harmful practice requires the involvement of government, community, and religious leaders, and implementation of policies and laws.

 Please help raise awareness against child marriage by sharing this post.